-According to statistics and research, the average life expectancy of a Rottweiler is usually somewhere between 8 and 12 years, with the average life expectancy being about 9.
+What is the average lifespan of a Rottweiler?
+According to statistics and research, the lifespan of a Rottweiler is usually somewhere between 8 and 12 years, with the average life expectancy being about 9.

-Depending on what chart or formula you choose to use to figure out how old a dog is, that translates into a life expectancy for most Rotties of somewhere between 60 and 90 human years.
+Depending on what chart or formula you choose to use to convert dog age to human age, the life expectancy for most Rotties is between 60 and 90 human years.

-Many rotties live for considerably longer, many others die earlier.
-Every dog is an individual and has their own health challenges and environment, so there's no one-size-fits-all figure.
+Many Rotties live for considerably longer while many die earlier.
+Every dog is an individual and has its health challenges and the environment he is living in.
+Thus there’s no one-size-fits-all figure.

-The average Rottweiler life span is comparitively short partly because of their size, because smaller dogs simply live longer for a variety of reasons.
+The average Rottweiler life span is comparatively short partly because of their size.
+Smaller dog breeds live longer for a variety of reasons.

-A study conducted at the School of Natural Sciences and Mathematics at Indiana University East, concluded that dogs who weigh less than 30lbs at maturity live the longest, and apparently it's weight not height that counts.
+A study conducted at the School of Natural Sciences and Mathematics at Indiana University East concluded that dogs who weigh less than 30lbs at maturity live the longest.
+The weight counts – but not the height.

-And then partly it's because of the specific health issues that this breed is susceptible to.......
+A Rottie’s short life span is partly because of the specific health issues that this breed is susceptible to.

 Cancers of various types (particularly bone cancer) account for the premature death of a large percentage of Rottweilers.

-If you take a look at the health problems which seem to most affect Rottweilers during their lifetimes you'll find the well-known non-cancerous 'regulars' including a range of orthopedic issues including arthritis, panosteitis and hip dysplasia, allergies, canine bloat/torsion, cataracts and hypothyroidism.
+If you take a look at other health problems which seem to affect Rottweilers the most during their lives you’ll find the well-known non-cancerous regulars:

 Although nature and genetics has a big role to play in rottweiler life span (and the longevity of any living thing!), there are lots of things that you can do to help make sure your Rottie enjoys a long, happy and healthy life.